jbadhree/jbadhree.github.io/content/problem.md

 **A New Way of Seeing Problems**

-Instead of looking backward, I propose we view problems as `predicted future events—events` that are open to being refuted or validated.
+Instead of looking backward, I propose we view problems as `predicted future events` that are open to being refuted or validated.
 This approach reframes problems as hypotheses: ideas that can be tested, argued, and ultimately confirmed or disproved as the future unfolds.

 But there's more.
 After diving into David Deutsch's works, I discovered an essential criterion for a meaningful explanation: it must be hard to vary.
 When an explanation is hard to change, it becomes systemic and holistic.
-It’s no longer just one person’s opinion—it’s an idea that holds strong across various contexts, making it more reliable.
+It’s no longer just an opinion—it’s an idea that holds strong across various contexts, making it more reliable.

 **Defining the Problem**